MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs-with-azure-cli.md

 > account, you must specify the subscription you want to use.
 You can do this with
 > the command `az account set -s <Your subscription ID>`.

-1. You can see all the Azure Quantum Workspaces in your subscription with the following command:
+1. You can see all the Azure Quantum workspaces in your subscription with the following command:

    ```dotnetcli
    az quantum workspace list
    ```

-1. You can use `quantum workspace set` to select a default Workspace that you want to use to list and submit jobs.
+1. You can use `quantum workspace set` to select a default workspace that you want to use to list and submit jobs.
 Note that you also need to specify the resource group, for example: